int1ch/m-hugo-forestry/content/resume/laserhub-eng-resume.md

 Being a backend developer, am also interested in the frontend, understanding how projects work from browser to DB.

-Most of the experience I gain in Yandex, standing for main portal page.
+Most of the experience I gain in Yandex, standing for the main portal page.
 Highloads, DDOSes, urgent releases were included.

 ## Work experience